 Because the public school system had long stopped referring to the holiday as "Christmas," I didn't expect anything other than fun, commercial entertainment songs of reindeer, Santa Claus, snowflakes and good cheer.
 So, when my son's class rose to sing, "Christmas Love," I was slightly taken aback by its bold title.

-was aglow, as were all of his classmates, adorned in fuzzy mittens, red sweaters, and bright snowcaps upon their heads.
+Nicholas was aglow, as were all of his classmates, adorned in fuzzy mittens, red sweaters, and bright snowcaps upon their heads.
 Those in the front row- center stage - held up large letters, one by one, to spell out the title of the song.
 As the class would sing "C is for Christmas," a child would hold up the letter C. Then, "H is for Happy," and on and on, until each child holding up his portion had presented the complete message, "Christmas Love.”

-The performance was going smoothly, until suddenly, we noticed her; a small, quiet, girl in the front row holding the letter "M” upside down - totally unaware her letter "M" appeared as a “W".
+The performance was going smoothly, until suddenly, we noticed her; a small, quiet girl in the front row holding the letter "M” upside down - totally unaware her letter "M" appeared as a “W".
 The audience of 1st through 6th graders snickered at this little one's mistake.
 But she had no idea they were laughing at her, so she stood tall, proudly holding her “W”.”

 Although many teachers tried to shush the children, the laughter continued until the last letter was raised, and we all saw it together.
 A hush came over the audience and eyes began to widen.
-I that instant, we understood the reason we were there, why we celebrated the holiday in the first place, why even in the chaos, there was a purpose for our festivities.
+In that instant, we understood the reason we were there, why we celebrated the holiday in the first place, why even in the chaos, there was a purpose for our festivities.
 For when the last letter was held high, the message read loud and clear:

-"C H R I S T W A S L O V E"love.”
+"C H R I S T W A S L O V E" “Christ was love.”

 And, I believe, He still is.

-Aazed in His presence.... humbled by His love.
+Amazed in His presence.... humbled by His love.

 Santa's Christmas Prayer

+Submitted by Rita Kersh

 On Christmas Eve the other night

 I saw the most amazing sight,